 - Carefully spread pumpkin layer over first layer in the crust.

 - Bake in preheated oven 35-45 minutes, or until center is barely set.
 (Use shorter baking time for a thinner cheesecake, but if you make the thicker one it will probably need the whole 45 minutes.)

 - Allow the cheesecake to cool; then chill several hours or overnight.

 - Cut into eight pieces and serve with whipped cream if desired.

 - This will keep for a few days in the fridge, but you probably won’t have any leftovers.

 I love Golden Monkfruit Sweetener (affiliate link) for baking and now that I’ve discovered that I’d probably use all sweetener and skip the sugar.

 This recipe originally from AllRecipes with adaptations by Kalyn.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Even without the added sugar, pumpkin has carbs, so this Low-Sugar or Sugar-Free Layered Pumpkin Cheesecake would probably never be considered a low-carb or South Beach Diet recipe for the strictest form of those eating plans.
+Even without any added sugar, pumpkin has carbs, so this Low-Sugar or Sugar-Free Layered Pumpkin Cheesecake would probably never be considered a low-carb or South Beach Diet recipe for the strictest form of those eating plans.
 And obviously if you’re actively dieting or trying not to gain weight, the sugar-free version of this recipe is best.